 She was an “ardent friend and leading spirit of the anti-slavery cause,” and their home welcomed fugitive slaves as freely as others.
 She also supported the temperance cause, and women’s suffrage.

-She was a member of the board of trustees for the New Hampshire Centenniel Home for the Aged; the Orphans’ Home, Franklin NH; and the Mercy Home, Manchester.
+In addition, Armenia White was a member of the board of trustees for the New Hampshire Centennial Home for the Aged; the Orphans’ Home, Franklin NH; and the Mercy Home, Manchester.
 She was active in the establishment of those organizations, and liberally supported them.
 She also was generous to the Universalist Church in Concord and many other charities, both local and general.

 During the first four years of their married life, on account of Mr. White’s occupation, they boarded; for eight years they lived on Warren street; from 1848 until the death of Mr. White they lived at their residence on School Street.
 Besides a farm of 400 acres in Concord NH, Armenia White and her husband had a summer retreat on Lake Sunapee called Pine Cliff.
 The flagship built and run by the Woodsum brothers on Lake Sunapee in 1871 was named the “Armenia White” after her.
 It was a 101 foot long steamship that accomodated 650 passengers.
 (Nathaniel and Armenia White were financial backers).
 The steamer retired at George’s Mills in 1917 and was sold for scrap in 1939 for $100.